Configure hybrid cloud connectivity with Azure and Azure Stack

 On Create local network gateway, specify the values for your local network gateway, using our Tutorial example values.
 Include the following additional values.

-- IP address: This is the public IP address of the VPN device that you want Azure or Azure Stack to connect to.
+- IP address: The public IP address of the VPN device that you want Azure or Azure Stack to connect to.
 Specify a valid public IP address that isn't behind a NAT so Azure can reach the address.
 If you don't have the IP address right now, you can use a value from the example as a placeholder, but you'll have to go back and replace the placeholder with the public IP address of your VPN device.
 Azure can't connect to the device until you provide a valid address.

-- Address Space: This is the address range for the network that this local network represents.
+- Address Space: he address range for the network that this local network represents.
 You can add multiple address space ranges.
 Make sure that the ranges you specify don't overlap with ranges of other networks that you want to connect to.
 Azure will route the address range that you specify to the on-premises VPN device IP address.
 Use your own values if you want to connect to your on-premises site, not an example value.

 - Subscription: Verify that the correct subscription is showing.